A successful, well-established brand is immediately recognizable, loved and cherished by its customers, sometimes even the whole world.

-- Set up Google Alerts to see how much you’re talked about online
+- Setting up Google Alerts to see how much your brand's been talked about online

 These are the key benefits of brand awareness:

-- Customer loyalty: When a business has a well-established brand, it helps bridge a gap between it and its customers (target audience) - the gap in understanding, first and foremost.
-The brand makes a product and a service much more relatable and humane.
+- Customer loyalty: Having a well-established brand helps you reach your target audience and make your products or services much more relatable and humane.
 The trick to this is also advocating the values of your business with honesty and integrity which people will recognize.
 Ties thus created with customers increase their levels of loyalty.
-Which, in turn increases interactivity and engagement between the two parties.
+Which, in turn, increases customer interactivity and engagement.

-- Visibility and brand recognition: Brand awareness increase (ideally) leads to two interchangeable outcomes: visibility and recognition.
-A brand that’s visible and recognizable becomes your target audience’s choice and go-to.
+- Visibility and brand recognition: Brand awareness increase can lead to two outcomes: visibility and recognition.
+When you have a visible and recognizable brand, it's more likely to become your audience’s choice.
 Its familiarity is tantamount in a sea of choices consumers are faced with every day.
 Having clear visibility becomes an advertisement in itself, leading to being noticed by the majority of the public.

-- Market advantage: The above is a natural overture to becoming more advantageous on the market.
+- Credibility and market advantage: Visibility and recognition help you build brand credibility, a natural overture to becoming more advantageous on the market.
 Credibility leads to competitiveness, even prestige.
 When a brand is more competitive, revenue from purchase volumes rises, as does ROI.

-- Your business is recognized for something more important than products: Lastly, we are living in an age in which consumers are buying and opting for services more intelligently, more ethically, more compassionately.
-Communicating values and topical themes, contributing to the zeitgeist, means a lot to a contemporary client which sees your brand as a champion of our times.
-The brand built on community and belonging and living its beliefs will always be lauded.
+- Values beyond products: Today, more than ever, consumers are buying more intelligently, more ethically, more compassionately.
+Communicating values and topical themes, contributing to the zeitgeist, means a lot to consumers and clients who see your brand as a champion of our times.
+The brand built on community and belonging by living its beliefs will always be lauded.

 15 Brand Awareness Strategies That Are Effective And Easy To Apply